initcron/cicd-labs/chapters/jenkinsfile.md

   }
 }
 ```

-Once you created Jenkinsfile, commit the file and push the changes to `feature/workerpipe`, then you just create a pull request from your master branch and apporve it by using your another account.
-Use the following code to push the changes to `feature/workerpipe`.
+Once you created Jenkinsfile, commit the file and push the changes to `feature/workerpipe`

 ```
  git status
  git add worker/Jenkisfile
  git commit -am "added Jenkinsfile for worker with build job" git push origin feature/workerpipe
 ```
-Now the pull request is approved and merge with your master branch.

-### Launching a multi branch jenkins pipeline
+## Multi Branch Pipeline Project

-Here you are going to learn, how to create & execute multi branch pipeline and how to use this with ci pipeline for every branch that you have in github repository.
+With this section,  you are going to create and  execute a multi branch pipeline which

+  * scans your repository automatically for Jenkinsfile
+  * setup the pipeline jobs for the branches which contain the above pipeline script
+  * start executing the CI jobs

-Follow the following steps to create and execute multibranch pipeline.
+Refer to the  following steps to create a  multi branch pipeline.

-Steps: -
+** Steps:**

-create new job `worker-pipe` in your instavote directory, choose project type as multibranch pipeline.
+  * Create a new job `worker-pipe` in your instavote directory, choose project type as multibranch pipeline.
-In `worker-pipe` job configuration page , add display name as 'Instavote Multi branch pipeline' and under the branch sources choose `GitHub` and add your account credentials, choose our project repository as well. example image is given following, refer the image and configure it.
+  * In the  job configuration page,  under the branch sources choose `GitHub`,  add your account credentials, and choose the  project repository. example image is given following,
 ![](./images/jenkinsfile4.png)
-Under build configuration, mention your Jenkinsfile path as `worker/Jenkisfile`.
+  * Under build configuration, mention your Jenkinsfile path as `worker/Jenkisfile`.
-Add periodical checks interval as `5 minutes` under Scan multibranch pipeline triggers and save the configuration, it will automatically scan your repository.
+  * Add periodical checks interval as `5 minutes` under **Scan multibranch pipeline** triggers and save the configuration,
+![](./images/jenkinsfile5.png)
+it will automatically scan your repository.
 Whenever it detects new branch under repository, it  scans and runs the pipeline build automatically.

-![](./images/jenkinsfile5.png)
-Now you are going to add two more jobs in the same Jenkinsfile, add `mvn clean test` and `mvn package` in stage tow and three.
+Once the pipeline run is succesful, add two more jobs in the same Jenkinsfile viz.  `mvn clean test` and `mvn package`

 ```
 pipeline {
   agent any